jordanjasuta/z_docstest_9/docs/source/index.rst

 ..
 Note::

-  And finally, this is a note.
+  This is a note.
 This note could tell us something like the project is under development.

 This project runs in a conda virtual env using the `environment.yml` file in the root directory.